openshift-scale/scale-ci-integrations/README.md

-# scale-ci-starter
+# scale-ci-integrations
-Work, status and information related to Scale-CI and OpenShift starter framework integrtion to qualify the clusters.
+Work, status and information related to Scale-CI and OpenShift starter, dedicated and origin CI framework integrations to qualify the clusters.

+## Starter Clusters

 ### What is starter?
 Red Hat OpenShift cluster hosted on public cloud and meant for individual learning, experimenting and development.